What is Decarboxylation? How to Unlock the Power of THC

 Anyone who has ever tried to make their own edibles has realized that simply adding a few spare nugs into your brownie batter will not produce the desired 'effect.'
 It turns out that making some pot brownies is just far more complicated than throwing some ground up cannabis flower into some gooey, uncooked brownie mix, popping it into the oven, and hoping for the best.
 But why is this?
 Why does smoking weed get you high while eating it does not?

-When you purchase a few sticky nugs from your favorite dispensary, it is easy to look at its crystalline covered surface and think "wow, that's a lot of THC."
-However, raw cannabis does not contain large amounts of the well known cannabinoid THC.
+When you purchase a few sticky nugs from your favorite dispensary, it is easy to look at its crystalline-covered surface and think, "wow, that's a lot of THC."
+However, raw cannabis does not contain large amounts of the well-known cannabinoid THC.
 Cannabis flowers instead contain a wealth of the cannabinoid THCA, the precursor to the potent effects of THC.
 While the names of the two cannabinoids seem very similar, the slight difference in chemical structure makes for very different effects when consumed.

-Well that answer lies in the process of decarboxylation.
-The process involves using specific amounts of heat, time and light to remove a carboxyl ring or group from THCA, transforming it into the intoxicating cannabinoid THC.
+Well, that answer lies in the process of decarboxylation.
+The process involves using specific amounts of heat, time, and light to remove a carboxyl ring or group from THCA, transforming it into the intoxicating cannabinoid THC.

 The central requirements for decarboxylation to occur are heat, time, and light.
 Several processes performed on harvested marijuana will cause THCA to transform into THC.
 For instance, drying and curing freshly harvested marijuana will cause a small amount of decarboxylation to take place.
 This is why you may often see marijuana in dispensaries labeled with certain amounts of both THC and THCA (usually much higher percentages of THCA).
 Adding rapid amounts of extreme heat, such as when smoking marijuana, will instantly cause decarboxylation to take place.
 This is why THC is immediately available for bodily absorption when you inhale marijuana smoke.